 A swimming pool isn’t a cheap add-on to your backyard.
 It’s something that needs taking care of and does require quite a bit of time and maintenance.
 It isn’t something you can just leave until the last minute.
 During the colder months looking after the pool takes a bit of a back seat but it’s keeping up with it that makes it easier to transition from winter to spring.

-Here are a few things you can get the kids to do so they can enjoy the pool to the fullest:
+Here are a 3 things you can get the kids in winter season to do so they can enjoy the pool to the fullest in summer season:

 These are a few of the best tips when it comes to taking care of your backyard oasis.
 If you do all of this year-round you won’t have any worries when swimming season comes around.
 All you have to do is poor yourself something ice-cold, slather on some sunscreen and enjoy all your hard work.